stefan2200/TWB/README.md

 - Start the bot by running python twb.py and supply the cookie string from your browser
 - If login works you can adjust the config.json to your needs, it will automatically reload on change.
 - Additional properties can be tweaked by running the manager.py script

+More information about configuring the bot can be found in the readme directory!